High Moments of Large Wigner Random Matrices and Asymptotic Properties of the Spectral Norm: Walks, graphs and classes of equivalence

-{\bf Definition 3.1.} {\it The arrival instant $t=t^{(\b)}$ with $w_{2s}(t) = \b$ is said to be the non-closed (or open) instant of self-intersection if the step $(t-1,t)$ is marked and if there exists at least one non-oriented edge $\{\b,\g\}\in \tilde \CE$ attached to $\b$ that is passed an odd number of times during the time interval $[0,t-1]$.
+\vss The following definition is very important in the studies of the even closed walks. \vsss {\bf Definition 3.1. \cite{SS2}} {\it The arrival instant $t=t^{(\b)}$ with $w_{2s}(t) = \b$ is said to be the non-closed (or open) instant of simple self-intersection if the step $(t-1,t)$ is marked and if there exists at least one non-oriented edge $\{\b,\g\}\in \tilde \CE$ attached to $\b$ that is passed an odd number of times during the time interval $[0,t-1]$.
 In this case we say that the edge $\{b,\g\}$ is open up to the arrival instant $t=t^{(\b)}$, or more briefly that this edge is $t$-open.
-Also we can say in this case that the vertex $\b$ is $t$-open vertex of self-intersection.
-The vertex of the closed self-intersection is determined in the obvious complementary way.} \vsss {\it Remarks.}
+Also we can say in this case that the vertex $\b$ is $t$-open vertex of simple self-intersection. } \vsss {\it Remark.} Definition 3.1 remains valid in the case when $\g=\b$ and the graph $g_{2s}$ has a loop at the vertex $\b$, i.e. the edge $(\b,\b)$.
+For example, the walk $(\a,\b,\b,\a)$ has a simple open self-intersection $(1,2)$.
+We assume that the walk $(\a,\a,\a)$ has a simple self-intersection that is not open.